-After successfully restoring the Cisco Unified Communications server components, register the Cisco Unified Communications Manager with Cisco Smart Software Manager or Cisco Smart Software Manager satellite.
-If the product is already registered before taking the backup, then reregister the product for updating the license information.
+After successfully restoring the Unified Communications Manager server components, Unified Communications Manager will be in the Unregistered State.
+Then, register Unified Communications Manager with Cisco Smart Software Manager or Cisco Smart Software Manager satellite.

+If the product is already registered before taking the backup, then re-register the product for updating the license information.